peter88213/scap_novx/docs/help/index.md

 name as the Scapple source file, but with the extension `.novx`.
 It is placed in the same directory as the source file.

----

-**Note**
+> [!NOTE]

-If the *novelibre* project already exists, it would not be overwritten.
+> If the *novelibre* project already exists, it would not be overwritten.
-Character/Location/Item XML files are generated instead.
-They can be imported into any *novelibre* project.
+> Character/Location/Item XML files are generated instead.
+They can be

----
+> imported into any *novelibre* project.

 ## Conversion rules